ceramic-skate0/Ceramic/README.md

             -xor {Input .bin File Path} {XOR KEY}
             The command above will xor a .bin file with a key and output it to a file.
 This mean when you un xor it you will need the same key.

+            -far {Input File or the file you want to search thru} {What you want to change} {What you want to change it to (File or string}
+            'far' (Find and Replace) will take a input file(1st arg) and then replace in that file the 2nd arg you specify with either the string your specify or the conents of a file you specify in the 3rd arg.